 In the specific case of donating complex assets, a sponsoring charity of the DAF, such as Fidelity Charitable, accepts responsibility for liquidating the assets in compliance with IRS rules and regulations.
 This enables operating charities to which donors recommend grants from their DAF to focus on what they do best—fulfilling their charitable mission—rather than undertaking an often-complicated process of getting the charitable contribution right and liquidating the asset in accordance with tax rules and regulations.

-The donation of these complex assets to a public charity typically means that donors themselves are eligible for a tax deduction based on the full market value of the asset2 and pay no capital gains tax or net investment income tax upon the subsequent sale by the charity.
+The donation of these complex assets to a public charity typically means that donors themselves are eligible for a tax deduction based on the fair market value of the asset1 and pay no capital gains tax or net investment income tax upon the subsequent sale by the charity.
 This double tax benefit allows the highest possible percentage of the asset's value to go to the charitable causes.
 On the other hand, donations to private charities are limited to a cost basis deduction.

-"Giving cash is generally a more expensive and less tax-efficient way to donate to charity when there are other assets, especially appreciated assets, to choose from," says Valas.
+"Giving cash is generally a more expensive and less tax-efficient way to donate to charity when there are other assets, especially appreciated assets, to choose from," says Daley.
 "Donating appreciated assets, even if there is no forced capital gain trigger event, allows a donor to 'give away' the appreciated asset tax-free.
 Cash donations almost always have some underlying implicit tax burden associated with them.
-For example, with cash it costs you $100 to give away $100 as compared to giving away $100 worth of an appreciated asset to a DAF that may only cost you $82 because you didn't have to pay any capital gains taxes."
+For example, with cash it costs you $100 to give away $100 as compared to giving away $100 worth of an appreciated asset to a DAF that may only cost you $76 because you didn't have to pay any capital gains taxes."2

 The first step is to talk with your tax advisor.
 They can help you make smarter tax-advantaged charitable giving choices while also empowering you to support the causes that the matter most to you.